Quickstats

 This morning travel to Mallaig and board the ferry to Isle of Skye recently voted the 4th best island in the world by National Geographic.
 Visit the Clan Donald Centre at Armadale Castle an award-winning museum of the Isles, discover the history of the Scottish Highlands and Islands through the story of Clan Donald, one of the most powerful Scottish clans.
 Enjoy breathtaking scenery winding through the island, before returning to the mainland via the Skye Bridge.
 Afterwards, visit Eilean Donan Castle, one of the most iconic images of Scotland, situated on an island, and surrounded by majestic scenery.
 Then, following along the banks of Loch Ness, keeping your camera ready for a view of the monster, heading to Inverness, the capital of the highlands for an overnight stay.

-Travel to the village of Aviemore, located in the heart of the Monadhliath and Cairngorm Mountains, the perfect location to enjoy spectacular views.
-Enjoy a vintage train journey, including a nostalgic Afternoon Tea in the heart of the Scottish Highlands.
+Travel to the village of Aviemore, located in the Monadhliath and Cairngorm Mountains, the perfect location to enjoy spectacular views.
+Enjoy a vintage train journey, including a light lunch in the heart of the Scottish Highlands.
 Step aboard old-style rail cars powered by a restored steam engine that transport you back in time.
 Travel along part of the original Highland Railway track, through scenic Cairngorms National Park, past heather-clad moors, and beautiful woodland.
 After, board the coach and travel southward through the scenic Grampian Mountains to Blair Castle, seat of the Dukes and Earls of Atholl and home to Europe's last remaining private army.
 Enjoy a guided tour of the castle and hear the fascinating history, from the visit by Mary Queen of Scots to the Civil War and the Jacobite cause, to the disaster of Culloden.
-Continuing through the beautiful Scottish countryside arriving at a tranquil woodland estate, resting on the banks of River Tay.
-Enjoy an included dinner and overnight stay.
+Continuing to the historic small town of Pitlochry, the geographical center of Scotland for an overnight stay and included dinner.

 Day 17 - Edinburgh

 This morning a tour of historic Edinburgh City awaits.
-Travel down Princess Street and the historic Royal Mile before visiting the Palace of Holyrood house, the official Scottish residence of her Majesty the Queen.
+Travel down Princess Street and the historic Royal Mile before visiting the Palace of Holyroodhouse, the official Scottish residence of his Majesty the King.
 Hear the tales of some truly intriguing characters, the Body Snatchers, Dr. Jekyll & Mr. Hyde, and Greyfriars Bobby on a guided tour.
 Visit majestic Edinburgh Castle and enjoy the magnificent views of the city from the castle ramparts.
 Enjoy leisure time in the city before heading back to the hotel.
 Spend a traditional Scottish evening of song and dance at the Spirit of Scotland show, accompanied by a great selection of quality Scottish food.

 Day 18 - Edinburgh

-This journey comes to an end after breakfast, as you transfer to Edinburgh airport for your flight home, with found memories, newly acquired accents and many stories to share with friends and family.
+This Celtic journey comes to an end after breakfast, as you transfer to Edinburgh airport for your flight home, with found memories, newly acquired accents and many stories to relate to friends and family.

 Dates & Pricing